-Prerequisite: None | Advisory: MULTIMD 500
+Prerequisite: None | Advisory: MULTIMD 500 Lecture: 2 hrs, Lab: 2 hrs

 An introductory course in digital audio where students work with current digital audio equipment to capture, mix and compose audio.
 This course lays the groundwork for understanding the professional world of sound production and will focus in three key areas: theory of sound, use of Digidesign Pro Tools for music production and film/TV post-production sound.